 In general, the lower the insurance group number of a car, the cheaper it is to insure.
-This means that cars in insurance group 1 are likely to be the cheapest to insure, while those in group 50 will be the most expensive.
+This means that cars in insurance group 1 are likely to be the most affordable to insure, while those in group 50 will be the most expensive.
 The Volkswagen Polo is a small car that does everything right, it's even incredibly economical if you choose one of the lower-powered models.
-Think of a cheap car to insure and probably think of a city car like the Citroen C1: a thin, thin car with small wheels and a colorful interior that is designed to make the helmet reach Citroen showrooms like moths to a light bulb.
+The Citroen C1 is a great choice for young people, as it has cheap insurance premiums and a colorful interior.

 The Nissan Micra is another big car stuck in a small body, with a Vmotion grille and a twisted fold from nose to tail.
 The Skoda is also a much better all-rounder when it comes to driving, but the Smart Forfour can be great in the city but on the highway you'll feel exposed.
 The Kia Rio is the small car for thinkers, with a class-leading warranty that guarantees its reliability for seven years.
 The SEAT Mii is a city car that does everything right, based on the Volkswagen Up and cheaper than its counterpart.

 The Skoda Citigo is another car that looks (and is) almost identical to the Volkswagen Up, and it's the cheapest of all.
 The SEAT Ibiza is another car that benefits from the VW Group's propensity to manufacture large platforms, with an anemic engine but cheap insurance premiums.
 The Adam was pretty decent compared to other cars in its field, with good build quality and plenty of customizations available.
 The Hyundai i10 is a modern-looking hatchback with plenty of standard equipment, including air conditioning and power windows.
 It's one of the largest “small” cars you can buy, so it has space for four adults and their luggage.